 The 12.5” wide rear seat is designed to extend forward and over the driver’s bucket giving some additional back support.

-This design is inspired from the first seat and is a wide and original no-frills style with a 16.5” front bucket that has a full skirt, with a braided trim edge.
-The design features multiple layers of leather, foam, and cloth all stitched together for a long lasting, constantly conforming ride.
+This design is inspired by the first seat and is a wide and original no-frills style with a 16.5” front bucket that has a full skirt, with a braided trim edge.
+The design features multiple layers of leather, foam, and cloth all stitched together for a long-lasting, constantly conforming ride.

 Dyna 2006-2017 Wide Original Touring

 If you like the original look, that 1930’s Indiana Jones look, then this is the seat you want when touring.
 This is an ultra-wide seat and is extremely comfortable over long distances.

 2. XMT MOTO Desert Rider Passenger Seat New for 2014-2017 Harley Electra Street Glide FLHR

 This is the XMT MOTO Desert Rider Passenger Seat New For Harley Electra Street Glide FLHR 2014 2015 2016 2017

 The XMT MOTO is a Chinese import from most e-commerce sites and is a budget-friendly option for the economically challenged.
 What you get here is synthetic leather with foam internals over iron with PP (plastic) frame.

 A classic low budget seat, XMT MOTO provides nice performance and easy to install components.